cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

     These permissions are read-only except for write access to checks and commit statuses in order for Cirrus CI to be able to report task statuses via checks or commit statuses.

-    There is a long thread disscussing this weird "*Act on your behalf*" wording [here](https://github.community/t/why-does-this-forum-need-permission-to-act-on-my-behalf/120453/7) on GitHub's own commuity forum.
+    There is a long thread discussing this weird "*Act on your behalf*" wording [here](https://github.community/t/why-does-this-forum-need-permission-to-act-on-my-behalf/120453/7) on GitHub's own commuity forum.

 ## Enabling New Repositories after Installation